borsaorg/borsa/README.md

-# borsa workspace
+# borsa

 High-level, pluggable market data API for Rust.
-This monorepo contains the core types and traits, the router/orchestrator, and multiple provider connectors.
+This monorepo contains the core types and traits, the router/orchestrator, and the officially supported provider connector.

 ## Workspace layout